semacu/2022-intro-command-line/README.md

 Using the command line interface (also known as *bash*), we will demonstrate the basic structure of the UNIX operating system and how we can interact with it using a basic set of commands.
 Applying this, we will learn how to navigate the filesystem, manipulate text-based data e.g. DNA sequencing fastq files and structure a simple pipeline out of these commands.

+### Setup

+The data available for the practical is available to download [here]

 ### License

-This practical is derived from the [Introduction to the Command Line for Genomics](https://datacarpentry.org/shell-genomics/) copyright by The Carpentries and distributed unner a [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/)
+This practical is derived from the [Introduction to the Command Line for Genomics](https://datacarpentry.org/shell-genomics/) &copy; The Carpentries and distributed under a [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/)